Tag

 Warhammer: Vermintide 2 is all about killing rat people.
 Slicing them with swords, whacking them with maces, chopping through them with an axe – anything goes when you’re fighting the vermin hordes.
 Most importantly, though, it always involves bloody carnage that feels oh-so-good.
 If you’re in the mood for some simple, yet chaotic melee action, then Vermintide 2 is the game for you.
 And, for those of you screaming about how it isn’t an FPS, every class has some kind of ranged option to try.
 The bow is a personal favourite of mine, but there are also spells and guns that you can use to blow the rat people to pieces.

 Cutting through rat folk might seem easy at first, but when elite enemies start picking your allies off, isolating them from the group for an easy kill, you’ll realise that teamplay is the key to survival.
 By forcing you to stick together, Vermintide 2 perfectly captures the feeling of being part of a fantasy party.
 Even if you’re unfamiliar with Warhammer lore, fans of Lord of the Rings or Dungeons & Dragons should find a lot to love here.
-Sure, Warhammer is a little more grimdark than Middle Earth or Faerun, but when you’re cleaving through rats with an axe while your mate unleashes a volley of arrows on an incoming horde, your fantasy-adoring spark is sure to ignite.
+Sure, Warhammer is a little more grimdark than Middle Earth or Faerun, but when you’re cleaving through rats with an axe while your unleashes a volley of arrows on an incoming horde, your fantasy-adoring spark is sure to ignite.

 .